euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 -------------------------------------------------------------------
-SClib, a hack for straightforward embedded C functions in (I)Python
+SClib, a hack for straightforward embedded C functions in Python
 -------------------------------------------------------------------

 .. class:: abstract